Unchained112/VulkanLearning/README.md

 SIMD Model (Single instruction - multiple data) is one of the main reasons why GPU process large amount of data faster than CPU, by trading the flexibility.

+### Swap Chian Recreation & Dynamic Viewport

+In order to resize the window, we need to recreate the swap chain every time the window size is changed.
+*Notice that before this procedural, you cannot resize the window as well as move the window to another monitor screen (if you have one), which would lead to crash.*

+1. Now it is able to listen to size changes on the glfw window.
+2. Every frame before drawing, check if window has been resized and swapchain is still valid.
+3. Use a dynamic viewport so that graphics pipeline is no longer dependent on swapchain dimension.